Berlusconi has ceded power to ECB - Italy opposition

 She said the text of any communication with the ECB should be published in full "without omissions so that everyone can judge at what point we are with the crisis without the veil of government lies."

-Small business association CGIA also sounded a sceptical note, saying that bringing forward the balanced budget target would push up fiscal pressure, or tax revenues as a proportion of GDP, to an all-time record of 44.3 percent in 2013.
+Small business association CGIA also sounded a sceptical note, saying that bringing forward the balanced budget target would push up fiscal pressure, or tax revenues as a proportion of GDP, to a record of 44.3 percent in 2013.

 Tremonti is due to speak on Thursday before the lower house and Senate constitutional affairs committee on the government's aim of introducing a balanced budget amendment into the constitution.